ryan-xin/seer-code-challenge/README.md

 * Show/Hide burger menu based on screen width;
 * Hover effect added for better user experience;
 * Responsive for different screen width;
-* Show 3 related posts on blog post page: compare 2 posts' title.
-If there are more than 2 same words in the titles, the 2 posts are similar posts.
-If one post has more than 3 similar posts just show the first 3, if the post has less than 3 add the latest posts to it to make it 3.
-All similar posts are not including itself.
+* Show 3 related posts on blog post page: compare 2 posts' titles.
+If there are equal or more than 2 same words in the titles, the 2 posts are related posts.
+If one post has more than 3 related posts just show the first 3, if the post has less than 3 add the latest posts to it to make it 3.
+All related posts are not including itself.

 ### To Do List ###